groonga/groonga/doc/source/install/others.rst

 to specify this parameter because ``.pc`` files for the libraries are in the default search paths of ``pkg-config``.

-When you use manual built libraries, you need to specify ``.pc`` file paths of those libraries by this parameter.
+When using manual built libraries, you need to specify ``.pc`` file paths of those libraries by this parameter.

 You can use ``PKG_CONFIG_PATH`` as an environment variable, but we recommend